 Making hummus by rehydrating dried chickpeas is more traditional and will get you even smoother, creamier, and more flavorful results.

-If you do want to go this route, start by soaking 1/2 a cup of dried chickpeas overnight in the fridge in a bowl of water.
-In the morning, drain the water and boil the chickpeas in fresh water, with 1/2 tsp salt and 1/4 tsp baking soda.
+If you do want to go this route, start by soaking ½ a cup of dried chickpeas overnight in the fridge in a bowl of water.
+In the morning, drain the water and boil the chickpeas in fresh water, with ½ teaspoon salt and ¼ teaspoon baking soda.
 Keep the pot on a low boil for about an hour, until the chickpeas are so soft you can smoosh them with your fingers.

 Drain them and let them come to room temperature.
 Now, they're ready to make hummus.
 Follow the rest of the recipe as instructed.